JustinLamMSFT/microsoft/microsoft-teams/compare-microsoft-teams-options-b.md

  |

-Access web versions of Word, Excel, and PowerPoint
+Productivity apps and services

  |

-Access web versions of Word, Excel, and PowerPoint
+Productivity apps and services

  |

+Productivity apps and services

+ |
+|

+Web versions of Word, Excel, and PowerPoint

+ |

+Web versions of Word, Excel, and PowerPoint

+ |

+Web versions of Word, Excel, and PowerPoint

+ |

-Access web versions of Word, Excel, and PowerPoint
+Web versions of Word, Excel, and PowerPoint

  |
 |